 “Documentation, documentation, documentation.
 Keep as much of a paper trail as possible, get as many letters from as many doctors as you can” – Sarah, she/her, lives with ADHD, Dyspraxia and CPTSD and a child with ADHD & Dyspraxia

 The best evidence of disability is a report by a treating professional whose area of expertise relates to your primary disability.
 The report needs to state that the functional impacts of your disability are significant and permanent, and details of management and support for your disability.
-The report should use wording such as 'There are no available, evidence based treatments/interventions that are likely to substantially relieve’ your 'impairment'’ to make it clear that there is no cure for your disability.
+The treating professional writing the report should use wording such as 'There are no available, evidence based treatments/interventions that are likely to substantially relieve’ your 'impairment'’.

 It can sometimes be difficult to get an assessment.
 There can be long waiting times to see specialists, and the cost of seeing specialists can be expensive.
 If you are unable to access a treating specialist, an alternative is to have your GP complete a World Health Organisation Disability Assessment Schedule (WHODAS) report.
 You can find a link to the WHODAS assessment schedule here.